coldtype/coldtype/README.md

     return StyledString("COLDTYPE", Style(obvs, 250, fill=0, **state, r=1, ro=1)).pens().align(f.a.r).f(0).understroke(s=1, sw=15)
 ```
 _source code and instructions for running available here:_ [banner.py](https://github.com/goodhertz/coldtype-examples/blob/master/animations/banner.py)

-## More Examples

-To try out Coldtype and see some examples (like the banner at the top of this README), check out the [coldtype-examples](https://github.com/goodhertz/coldtype-examples) repository.

 ___